El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

 Your visit to El Cuyo beach is not complete until you visit El Chile Gordo, chef Oscar Flores’ restaurant.
 His dishes enhance the cuisine of Yucatecan and other regions of Mexico.

 Every detail, from the food to the décor, is carefully considered.
-Organic shapes abound, and everything is a tribute to the town’s origins.

-What to visit near El Cuyo beach
+What to see near El Cuyo

 This place has an extension of 80 kilometers, covering three Yucatan municipalities: San Felipe, Rio Lagartos, and a part of Tizimín.